matomo-org/developer-documentation/docs/how-piwik-works.md

 ## Data model, processing and storage

-Piwik lets you collect analytics data to retrieve it later as reports.
-Lets see what happens between these parts and how Piwik models, processes and stores data.
+Piwik lets you collect analytics data to then later retrieve as reports.
+Let's see what happens in-between and how Piwik models, processes and stores data.

 ### Log data: raw analytics data